Groups make disciples by gathering regularly to share truth, show love, and grow together in Christ.

 The Bible never commands churches to have a small groups ministry.
 What it does command, however, is for Christians to love, care for, pray for, support, encourage, exhort, teach, and admonish one another.
 In a smaller church, being able to follow these commands can happen a bit more organically.
 But in a larger church, we need to be more intentional about cultivating environments where we can carry out these commands.

 Small groups are a vehicle for us to be able to do what the New Testament says the church should be doing.
+Groups commit to gather regularly to share truth, show love, and grow in Christ together.
 They offer an environment for the type of intentional relationships we need to minister the Word of God to one another.
-In a sense, small groups are not just another type of ministry at the church, they are the primary way we do ministry.
 We value groups because we believe community is the context for discipleship.

 What type of groups are available?

 We have several different types of groups that meet as a part of our church.
-Growth Groups are our standard small group unit.
-They are mixed groups, often (but not always or exclusively!) made up of couples and families and meeting 2-4 times a month.
+Growth Groups are mixed groups, often (but not always) made up of couples and families, meeting 2-4 times a month.
 Men's Groups and Women's Studies are similar to Growth Groups, but are limited to either men or women.
 Sometimes these groups take on a more intensive accountability, or study focus than our Growth Groups do.
 We also offer specific Support Groups to help care for those dealing with particular areas of suffering in their lives, such as divorce, grief, and chronic pain.

 Why should I be in a Group?